JordanRL/Fermat/docs/getting-started/using-factories.md

 !!! warning "Value Must Contain at Most One Fraction Bar '/'"
     If `$value` contains more than one fraction bar, which is assumed to be represented by the character `/`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makePi(?int $scale = null)
+!!! signature "Numbers::makePi(?int $scale = null)"
+    $scale
+    :   The maximum number of digits after the decimal that the instance can have

+    return
-This factory method will return the number pi (π) as an instance of `ImmutableNumber` to the requested `$scale`.
+    :   The number pi ($`\pi`$) as an instance of **ImmutableNumber** to the requested **$scale**.

 If no `$scale` is given, then the value is returned with a scale of 100.
 If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::PI` constant.
 If a scale of greater than 100 is requested, then a call is made to `ConstantProvider::makePi()` which computes digits of pi using the most efficient computational method currently available.

 !!! warning "Scale Must Be Positive"
     If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeTau(?int $scale = null)
+!!! signature "Numbers::makeTau(?int $scale = null)"
+    $scale
+    :   The maximum number of digits after the decimal that the instance can have

+    return
-This factory method will return the number tau (τ) as an instance of `ImmutableNumber` to the requested `$scale`.
+    :   The number tau ($`\tau`$) as an instance of **ImmutableNumber** to the requested **$scale**.

 If no `$scale` is given, then the value is returned with a scale of 100.
 If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::TAU` constant.
 If a scale of greater than 100 is requested, then a call is made to `Numbers::makePi()` which uses the methods described above, after which the result is multiplied by 2.

 !!! warning "Scale Must Be Positive"
     If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::make2Pi(?int $scale = null)
+!!! signature "Numbers::make2Pi(?int $scale = null)"
+    $scale
+    :   The maximum number of digits after the decimal that the instance can have

+    return
+    :   The number 2pi ($`2\pi`$) as an instance of **ImmutableNumber** to the requested **$scale**.

 This factory method is an alias for `Numbers::makeTau()`.

 !!! warning "Scale Must Be Positive"
     If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeE(?int $scale = null)
+!!! signature "Numbers::makeE(?int $scale = null)"
+    $scale
+    :   The maximum number of digits after the decimal that the instance can have

+    return
-This factory method will return Euler's number (e) as an instance of `ImmutableNumber` to the requested `$scale`.
+    :   Euler's number ($`e`$) as an instance of **ImmutableNumber** to the requested **$scale**.

 If no `$scale` is given, then the value is returned with a scale of 100.
 If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::E` constant.
 If a scale of greater than 100 is requested, then a call is made to `ConstantProvider::makeE()` which uses a fast converging series to calculate digits of e.

 !!! warning "Scale Must Be Positive"
     If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeGoldenRatio(?int $scale = null)
+!!! signature "Numbers::makeGoldenRatio(?int $scale = null)"
+    $scale
+    :   The maximum number of digits after the decimal that the instance can have

+    return
-This factory method will return the golden ratio (φ) as an instance of `ImmutableNumber` to the requested `$scale`.
+    :   The golden ratio ($`\varphi`$) as an instance of **ImmutableNumber** to the requested **$scale**.

 If no `$scale` is given, then the value is returned with a scale of 100.
 If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::GOLDEN_RATION` constant.

 !!! warning "Scale Must Be 1-100"
     If a scale of less than 1 or greater than 100 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeNaturalLog10(?int $scale = null)
+!!! signature "Numbers::makeNaturalLog10(?int $scale = null)"
+    $scale
+    :   The maximum number of digits after the decimal that the instance can have

+    return
-This factory method will return the natural log of 10 as an instance of `ImmutableNumber` to the requested `$scale`.
+    :   The natural log of 10 as an instance of **ImmutableNumber** to the requested **$scale**.

 If no `$scale` is given, then the value is returned with a scale of 100.
 If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::LN_10` constant.
 If a scale of greater than 100 is requested, then an exception is thrown.

 !!! warning "Scale Must Be 1-100"
     If a scale of less than 1 or greater than 100 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-###### Numbers::makeOne(?int $scale = null)
+!!! signature "Numbers::makeOne(?int $scale = null)"

-This factory method will return the natural log of 10 as an instance of `ImmutableNumber` with a value of `1` and a scale setting of `$scale`.
+    $scale
+    :   The maximum number of digits after the decimal that the instance can have

+    return
+    :   The number 1 as an instance of **ImmutableNumber** to the requested **$scale**.

 If `$scale` is null, then the instance returned will have a scale of 100.

-###### Numbers::makeZero(?int $scale = null)
+!!! signature "Numbers::makeZero(?int $scale = null)"

-This factory method will return the natural log of 10 as an instance of `ImmutableNumber` with a value of `0` and a scale setting of `$scale`.
+    $scale
+    :   The maximum number of digits after the decimal that the instance can have

+    return
+    :   The number 0 as an instance of **ImmutableNumber** to the requested **$scale**.

 If `$scale` is null, then the instance returned will have a scale of 100.

 ### Static Methods

 The `Numbers` factory class also has two static methods that work as a global variable for the Fermat library.

-###### Numbers::getDefaultCalcMode()
+!!! signature "Numbers::getDefaultCalcMode()"
+    return

-This static method returns the current value of the protected parameter `Numbers::$defaultCalcMode`.
+    :   The current value of the protected parameter **Numbers::$defaultCalcMode**

 By default, this value is set to `Selectable::CALC_MODE_PRECISION`, resulting in the arbitrary scale implementations being used for all math functions.

 !!! caution "For Internal Use"
     This function is meant to be called within the constructors of values that implement the `NumberInterface` and which use the provided arithmetic traits.
 It is likely to have limited utility outside of these situations.

-###### Numbers::setDefaultCalcMode(int $mode)
+!!! signature "Numbers::setDefaultCalcMode(int $mode)"
+    $mode
+    :   The calculation mode integer; expected to match constant values on **Selectable**

+    return
+    :   Void

 This static method sets the protected parameter `Numbers::$defaultCalcMode` to the provided `$mode`.
 The Fermat library assumes that only values which are constants on the `Selectable` class are used as inputs for this function.